 |City of Southfield announces finalists for police chief for Community Panel Interview on June 3|

-The Southfield City Council will hold a Community Panel Interview for the top four police chief candidates at a Special City Council Meeting on Monday, June 3 from 6-8 p.m. in Council Chambers, 26000 Evergreen Road.
+The Southfield City Council will hold a Community Panel Interview for the top four police chief candidates at a Special City Council Meeting on Monday, June 3 at 6 p.m. in Council Chambers, 26000 Evergreen Road.

-The four final police chief candidates include: Detroit Police Department Deputy Chief Elvin Barren, Acting Southfield Police Chief Brian Basset, Detroit Police Department Commander Donafay Collins and Detroit Police Department Commander Charles Mahone.
+The four final police chief candidates include: Detroit Police Department Deputy Chief Elvin Barren, Acting Southfield Police Chief Brian Basset, Wayne County Sheriff's Office Commander Donafay Collins and Detroit Police Department Commander Charles Mahone.

 As part of the police chief hiring process, the City is accepting questions from the public relating to the police department and the community in an effort to provide transparency and engage residents.
 Questions for consideration can be e-mailed to email@example.com.
 All questions will be reviewed by the human resources department to avoid duplication and ensure that they are appropriate and acceptable under federal rules and restrictions.
 The panel will include representatives from Southfield’s business and religious communities as well as residents.

 Southfield Deputy Police Chiefs Nick Loussia and Brian Bassett were selected as acting police chiefs by City Administrator Fred Zorn on September 7, 2018 following the resignation of former Police Chief Eric Hawkins.
 The city of Southfield conducted a comprehensive national search to fill the vacant chief of police position.
 While the chief recruitment process is ongoing, the Southfield Police Department has been directed by two highly qualified and experienced acting chiefs: Nick Loussia who oversees the investigations division and Brian Bassett who directs the patrol division.